se-panfilov/anarchy-engine/apps/showcases-core/legal/INSTRUCTIONS.md

 **Supported platforms (indicative):** modern desktop/mobile browsers with **WebGL 2** support (Chromium-based, Firefox, Safari or equivalent).

 > **Indicative requirements**.
-Performance and compatibility depend on device, GPU/driver, OS updates, and browser/runtime.
+Performance and compatibility depend on device, GPU/driver, OS updates, and runtime.
 Some older/integrated GPUs or blocked drivers may not support all effects.
-Where WebGL 2 is unavailable, limited fallback may run with reduced visuals (not guaranteed).

 **Minimum system requirements (indicative):**